Day of the week (dayofweek)

 Select Create column in the search window toolbar, then select the Day of the week operation.

 If you only add the Timestamp argument, you will get the day of the week considering your current timezone.
-Optionally, you can specify a different time zone adding the Time zone argument.
+Optionally, you can specify a different time zone adding the Time zone argument to see the day of the week in the specified time zone.
+When assigning a time zone different to yours, pay special attention to the original timestamp of the event, as the result may imply a day shift in the time zone specified.

-The data type of the new column values is integer.
-It will show values 0-6, where 0 is Sunday and 6 is Saturday.
+The data type of the new column values will be integer and the values shown will be 0-6, where 0 is Sunday and 6 is Saturday.

 demo.ecommerce.data table, we want to create a column that indicates the day of the week of the dates in our eventdate column.
 To do it, we will create a new column using the Day of the week operation.